fantasticdonkey/PupTime/README.rst

 * Power management (AXP192)
 * Built-in rechargeable LiPo battery (95 mAh)

-PupTime currently only uses a number of these, namely the buttons, real-time clock, red LED and the LCD screen.
+PupTime currently only uses a number of these, namely the buttons, real-time clock, red LED, MPU and the LCD screen.

 .. image:: docs/M5StickC.JPG
 	:width: 400px